1092407/tesi/README.md

 The main focus is the real time monitoring of battery data both for customer and seller from a dataset.
 The library for plotting data is LaravelCharts (https://charts.erik.cat/)
 In this case there's not a MQTT service for real time uploading od battery data  but the db was manually populated with data from a real car.

+More details about the web app are described in the file "WEB APP details.pdf"

 To test the web app see the file "istruzioni.pdf"